paul-sedlmayr/PIDT/content/index.md

 >There are many digital games for STEM education.
 Click [[Examples of STEM Games|here]] to see examples.

 > [!success]- For Teachers
-> Digital games offer a gre[](Examples%20of%20STEM%20Games.md) Research generally advocates using digital games in STEM education.
-Incorporating digital games into education benefits students' learning achievement.
+> As advocated by research, incorporating digital games into education benefits students' learning achievement.
 STEM concepts are often complex and difficult to grasp.
 While this may be a frustrating experience to students, digital games tend to keep the motivation high, improving how they learn these complex topics.
 It is especially noteworthy that students' learning can be at their own pace.
 A positive effect has shown for different age groups, but especially for students in primary education.
 >
 >Using Digital Games for short time periods (< 1 week) is linked to the highest improvements.
 However, this does not mean that digital games should only be used for short time periods.
 While the excitement around the novelty of a digital game usually decreases over time, digital games still improve learning achievements over longer time periods (weeks to months).
 >